 A UK heatwave threshold is met when a location records a period of at least three consecutive days with daily maximum temperatures meeting or exceeding the heatwave temperature threshold.
 The threshold varies by UK county, see the UK temperature threshold map.

 This is somewhat different to the Heat-Health Alert service, which is primarily for health and social care professionals and emergency planners to take preparatory action when conditions are potentially posing a significant threat to health.
 It has certain trigger thresholds depending on the region.
-Public Health England provides a Heat-Health Alert service for England.
+UK Health Security Agency (UKHSA) provides a Heat-Health Alert service for England.
 The Heat-Health Alerts are part of that wider service, which is detailed in the multi-agency Heatwave Plan for England.
 The Heat-Health Alert service has five response levels (Level 0 – 4) based upon threshold maximum daytime and minimum night-time temperatures.
 Each alert level should trigger a series of actions which are detailed in the Heatwave Plan for England, from long-term planning out of season, to summer and heatwave preparedness and action, to a major national emergency.
 These thresholds vary by region, but an average threshold temperature is 30 °C by day and 15 °C overnight for at least two consecutive days.

 - Level zero: Long-term planning to reduce risk from heatwaves and includes year-round joint working to reduce the impact of climate change and ensure maximum adaptation to reduce harm from heatwaves.

 - Level one: This is in place every year from 1 June until 15 September, which is the period that Heat-Health Alerts are likely to be issued.
 This alert level simply means that people should be aware of what to do if the alert level is raised.

 - Level two: Issued when there is a high chance that the threshold will be exceeded within the next few days.

 - Level three: Issued when the Heat-Health Alert thresholds have been exceeded.

 - Level four: Issued when a prolonged hot spell becomes severe.

 Where can I find the Heat-Health Alert webpage?